|

 but even if it didn't air, it was still an interesting experience.
 I also got to do a parody of Nine and a Half Weeks.
 It was great working on

-this show, it was almost like being back on Freaks and Geeks as
+this show, it was almost like being back on "Freaks and Geeks" as

 so many of the crew were the same.

-The X Files -
+The X-Files -

-The episode of The X Files that I worked on was called
+The episode of "The X-Files" that I worked on is called

 "Rush" (episode 144).
 I'm in a couple scenes in this one… but it's